Chukobyte/seika-engine/docs/index.md

-# Welcome to Roll Back Engine Documentation
+# Welcome to Seika Engine Documentation

 ### About

-[Roll Back Engine](https://github.com/Chukobyte/roll-back-engine) is a 2D game engine made for an upcoming online fighting game.
+[Seika Engine](https://github.com/Chukobyte/seika-engine) is an open source 2D/3D game engine.
 Use the left panel to navigate the documentation.

 ### Features